Didcot Garden Town

 The whole project is managed by the garden town team and overseen by the Didcot Garden Town Advisory Board.
-The advisory board is made up of representatives from South and Vale district councils, the county and town council, OxLEP and Homes England.
+The advisory board is made up of representatives from South Oxfordshire and Vale of White Horse district councils, the county and town council, OxLEP and Homes England.
 The board meet quarterly with all meetings open to the public.

 The Didcot Garden Town has three ‘sounding boards’, which represent community, business and neighbouring parishes.
 They hold regular meetings and their feedback is given to the advisory board.
 Head to our latest news page to find out and register to attend the next residents or business sounding boards.

 This board was set up to help us gather feedback and information from people living and working in and around the Didcot Garden Town area.